bitnami/charts/bitnami/cloudnative-pg/README.md

 ### Pod affinity

-This chart allows you to set your custom affinity using the `affinity` parameter.
+This chart allows you to set your custom affinity using the `affinity` parameter inside the `operator` and `pluginBarmanCloud` sections.
 Find more information about Pod affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).

 As an alternative, use one of the preset configurations for pod affinity, pod anti-affinity, and node affinity available at the [bitnami/common](https://github.com/bitnami/charts/tree/main/bitnami/common#affinities) chart.
-To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters inside the `operator`, `apiserver` and `cluster` sections.
+To do so, set the `podAffinityPreset`, `podAntiAffinityPreset`, or `nodeAffinityPreset` parameters inside the `operator` and `pluginBarmanCloud` sections.

 ## Parameters